 The procedures in clause 7.1.4 shall be called for the union field.

-NOTE: As the result of applying clause 7.1.4, the type of the field may be changed to record of union and in parallel the name of the field may be changed to "choice_list".
+NOTE: As the result of applying clause 7.1.4, the type of the field may be changed to record of union and in parallel the name of the field should be changed to "choice_list".

 Finally, clause 5.2.2 shall be applied to the name of the resulted field and subsequently the field shall be added to the enframing TTCN-3 record type (see clause 7.6) or record or union field corresponding to the parent of the mapped choice compositor.